I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 In a nutshell, our plan makes five basic recommendations.

-Enact tough, discretionary spending caps, and provide 200 billion dollars in illustrative domestic and defense savings in 2015.
+Enact tough, discretionary spending caps and provide $200 billion in illustrative domestic and defense savings in 2015.

-Number three, address the dock fix, not through deficit spending, but through savings from payment reforms, cost sharing and malpractice reform, and long-term measures to control health care uh cost growth.
+Number three, address the dock fix, not through deficit spending, but through savings from payment reforms, cost sharing and malpractice reform, and long-term measures to control healthcare cost growth.

-Now, they don't say how they're gonna do any of this in these in these recommendations.
+Now, they don't say how they're going to do any of this in these recommendations.

 That would work.